Enhanced Generative Model Evaluation with Clipped Density and Coverage: Experiments

 Experiments were conducted on a single NVIDIA H100 GPU with 80GB of RAM.
-We used CIFAR-10 \cite{krizhevsky2009learning} for all real data tests, with 2500 samples from each of the 10 classes for both real and synthetic sets, reporting mean ± std over 10 splits.
-We computed the metrics on image data in the embedding space of the largest DINOv2 model (DINOv2-ViT-L/14 \cite{oquab2023dinov2}), as recommended by \cite{stein2024exposing}.
+When images are evaluated, metrics are computed on image data in the embedding space of the "Large" DINOv2 model (DINOv2-ViT-L/14~\citep{oquab2023dinov2}), as recommended by \citet{stein2024exposing}.

-\paragraph{Metric Evaluation Tests}
+\subsection{Metric Evaluation Tests}